PhD in Germany: Funded Doctoral Programs 2026

 A typical PhD application in Germany includes:

 - CV (Lebenslauf) — A detailed academic CV including education, publications, research experience, conference presentations, relevant skills, and language proficiency.
-German academic CVs are typically 2–4 pages and include a professional photograph (optional but common).
+German academic CVs run 2–4 pages and include a professional photograph (optional but common).

 - Research proposal (Exposé) — For individual doctorates, this is often the most critical document.
 Typically 5–15 pages, it should outline your research question, methodology, theoretical framework, expected contribution, and a preliminary timeline.
 For structured programs, the proposal may be shorter or replaced by a statement of research interests.